- Tips for working from home

-This measure supports social distancing on our campuses in an effort to reduce the spread of Coronavirus (COVID-19).
+This measure supports physical distancing on our campuses in an effort to reduce the spread of Coronavirus (COVID-19).
 Our focus remains on maintaining a safe and healthy environment while providing support to our students.

 We are not requiring employees to work from home, although this may change depending on guidance provided by Northern Health, the Provincial Health Officer (PHO), and the Ministry of Advanced Education, Skills and Training.

-If you have questions or concerns regarding implementing the remote work plans, Human Resources will be able to guide you and will continue to develop additional information to support these efforts.
+If you have questions or concerns regarding implementing remote work plans, Human Resources will be able to guide you and will continue to develop additional information to support these efforts.
 Please send any questions or concerns to firstname.lastname@example.org.

 When working remotely under these exceptional circumstances, unit leads, chairs, and staff are encouraged to consider the following:

 - Develop a work schedule following the spirit of the principles for remote working established by the University.

 - Communicate that the regular work schedule may be flexible for either personal or work-related reasons.